rapha2v/nvim-config/README.md

 # 💤 LazyVim

-Init my journey to neovim world.
+Started my journey to neovim world.

 This repository is going to make my changes based in lazyvim project.